Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1

 No, QSA is still called Quaker Social Action, but has incorporated QHA’s charitable objectives.

-I am an individual supporter of QHA, what should I do?
+I used to support QHA as an individual, what should I do?

-QHA still exists as a legal entity controlled by QSA, and QSA has written to QHA’s recent and regular supporters to ask them whether or not they would like to transfer their support to QSA.
-If you are a recent or regular supporter of QHA and have not heard from QSA, please contact us on firstname.lastname@example.org or 020 8983 5059.
+QHA still exists as a legal entity controlled by QSA, and QSA wrote to QHA’s recent and regular supporters to ask them whether or not they would like to transfer their support to QSA.
+If you are a recent or regular supporter of QHA and have not heard from QSA, please contact us on email@example.com or 020 8983 5059.

-My Quaker meeting collects donations for QHA – what should we do?
+My Quaker meeting used to collect donations for QHA – what should we do?

 From now on, Quaker meetings wishing to support homelessness work should send donations to QSA, specifying that the donation is for homelessness work if this is the case.